Mukunda799/portfolio_mukunda/README.md

 - **Tailwind CSS:** Modify the `index.css` file or add custom classes to further tweak the design.
 - **Components:** Edit individual components in the `src/components/` folder to update content or styling.
-- **Sections:** Update content in the `src/components/sections/` directory to showcase your personal projects, about info, and contact details.
+- **Sections:** Update content in the `src/components/sections/` directory to showcase your personal projects, skills, info, and contact details.

 ## Contributing